cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/get-started/configuration.md

 ### Learn about Workers for Platforms

-Get familar with Workers for Platforms terminology and architecture: [How Workers for Platforms works](cloudflare-for-platforms/workers-for-platforms/reference/how-workers-for-platforms-works/).
+Refer to [How Workers for Platforms Works](cloudflare-for-platforms/workers-for-platforms/reference/how-workers-for-platforms-works/) to learn more about Workers for Platforms terminology and architecture.

 ---